Kerbas-ad-astra/XTLandertron/README.md

 There is also an XT-L-KRAB "Landertron Box" (far right), which will attempt to control a spacecraft's engines as if they were landertrons.
 Warranty void if used for critical mission phases!

-## Recommended addons

-- The "SoyJuice" descent modules from [**Home Grown Rockets**](https://forum.kerbalspaceprogram.com/index.php?/topic/131556-14-hgr-community-fixes-home-grown-fixes-for-home-grown-rockets-v160-02018-mar-23/) have retro-rockets.
-With Landertron, they will automatically fire to soften their landings, just like the real Soyuz pods.
-(Note that they are not capable of substituting for parachutes!)

 ## Download and install

 - [**GitHub**](https://github.com/Kerbas-ad-astra/XTLandertron/releases)